zh3036/something/readme.txt

-3.2 if some normal ports is ready, then it means clients sent msgs, so go through the ready clients recv the msg and write back using normal IO does not care about short count
+3.2 if some normal ports is ready, then it means clients sent msgs, so go through the ready clients recv the msg andWrite back using normal IO does not care about short count